A Guide to Dome Homes

 Nevertheless, dome houses have always offered a handful of advantages over traditional homes that continue to draw customers today:

-- They’re energy-efficient: A study completed in 2016 by dome-home maker Monolithic Constructors found the utility savings of a 50-foot, all-electric ellipsoid house in Virginia were more than $2,500 over five years, compared to the average house in the state (despite powering a two-car garage, chicken coop warming lights, and pump-house).
+- They’re energy-efficient: A study completed in 2016 by dome-home maker Monolithic Constructors found the utility savings of a 50-foot, ellipsoid house in Virginia were more than $2,500 over five years, compared to the average house in the state (despite powering a two-car garage and pump-house).
 The house we visited was actually three connected domes totaling 3,200 square feet, and yet it can easily be powered with a small array of solar panels.

 - They’re disaster-proof: If you’re like us and live in the flood-prone Houston area, a dome home should be a particularly enticing option because it is virtually indestructible when faced with extreme weather events.
 Monolithic dome homes have weathered earthquakes, Category 5 hurricanes, tornadoes, and fires.
 In fact, the entire structure of a dome house qualifies as a safe room with “near-absolute protection” by FEMA standards.